kemalyst/kemalyst/README.md

 mapping that follows the active_record convention in Rails.

 There are several methods that are provided in the model.
-- self.drop - "Drop table..."
+- self.drop - DROP table...
-- self.create - "Create table..."
+- self.create - CREATE table...
-- self.clear - "DELETE from table;"
+- self.clear - DELETE from table
+- self.migrate = Add/Update columns to match model definition.
+TODO: Currently doesn't support changing the type or size of the column.
+- self.prune - Remove any undefined fields from the database
-- save - "Insert or Update depending on if ID is set"
+- save - Insert or Update depending on if ID is set
-- destroy - "Delete from table where id = this.id;"
+- destroy - DELETE FROM table WHERE id = this.id
-- all(where) "Select * from table #{where};"
+- all(where) SELECT * FROM table #{WHERE clause};"
-- find(id) - Select * from table where id = this.id limit 1;"
+- find(id) - SELECT * FROM table WHERE id = this.id LIMIT 1;"

 ## Contributing